Jean-Pierre Kutwa: Priesthood and Episcopate

 He was ordained a priest on 11 July 1971 by Cardinal Bernard Yago.
 Pope John-Paul II named him archbishop of the archdiocese of Gagnoa on 15 May 2001.
 He was consecrated bishop on 16 September by Cardinal Bernard Agré, Archbishop of Abidjan.

 He took part in the Synod of Bishops that met at the Vatican in October 2005 as a delegate of the bishops of the Ivory Coast.

 In May 2006, Pope Benedict XVI transferred him to the metropolitan see of Abidjan to succeed the retiring Cardinal Agré.

 Following the violence in the Ivory Coast that followed the November 2010 elections and ended in April 2011, he called for reconciliation: "Yes, the Ivory Coast must be a land of friendship and brotherhood, from the North or from the South, black or white, from here or elsewhere."
 In January 2012, speaking on behalf of the National Forum of Religious Groups, he called for Alassane Ouattara, President of the Ivory Coast and a Muslim, to release political prisoners, supporters of his defeated rival for the presidency, in order to facilitate the process of national reconciliation.

-Kutwa is the president of the bishops commission for ecumenism as well as vice-president of the Regional Episcopal Conference of Francophone West Africa.
+Kutwa served as vice-president of the Regional Episcopal Conference of Francophone West Africa.